Updating Results

 The following criteria apply to students seeking admission to the Professional Doctorate program:

-• The Pro Vice Chancellor-Research, on the advice of the Dean of the School, determines admission to the Doctor of Physiotherapy Research Award.
+• The Pro Vice Chancellor-Research, on the advice of the Dean of the School, determines admission to the Doctor of Education Award.

 • Possession of a research Masters degree by thesis or dissertation appropriate to the professional field of the applicant; or